-After the district court denied the states' motion for summary judgment and granted OSHA's cross-motion on January 11, 2021, we filed an appeal.
-That appeal is stayed through December 31, 2021, and the Department of Labor has agreed to issue a Notice of Proposed Rulemaking to reinstate the 2016 workplace injury provisions by the end of the year.
+After the district court denied the states' motion for summary judgment and granted OSHA's cross-motion on January 11, 2021, the OAG filed an appeal.
+That appeal has been held in abeyance pending new rulemaking that would reinstate the 2016 workplace injury provisions by the end of the year.
+On March 30, 2022, OSHA published a proposed rule, Improve Tracking of Workplace Injuries and Illnesses.
+The agency intends to complete the rulemaking process and issue a final rule by March 31, 2023.